paul-norman/go-template-manager/BASICS.md

 fmt.Print(result2)
 ```

-All template functions are written in this manner.
+All template functions are called in this manner.

 ### Boolean Operators